OpenSpace/OpenSpace-Docs/content/milky-way/star-clusters/open-clusters/index.md

 {menuselection}`Scene --> Milky Way --> Star Clusters --> Open Clusters`

 An open star cluster is a loose assemblage of stars numbering from hundreds to thousands that are bound by their mutual gravitation.
-Astronomers know from their stellar spectra that stars in open clusters are typically younger, so open clusters are relative newcomers in the scope of the Galaxy.
+Astronomers know from their spectra that stars in open clusters are typically younger, so open clusters are relative newcomers in the scope of the Galaxy.

 :::{figure} open_clusters_nightsky.png